 The yarn I’m using in this tutorial is Joann’s Big Twist cotton.
 This variegated grey color is pewter.
-This is a worsted weight yarn, a #4 medium weight yarn.
+Its a #4 worsted weight yarn.

 I’m using cotton yarn, but you can choose any acrylic and fiber.
 The treble is a taller stitch, so it tends to be looser.

 You can use any weight yarn and hook to learn this stitch.
 If you’re following a pattern then likely you already have a yarn and hook specified.

 The treble crochet stitch can lend beautiful drape to your crochet projects.
 It’s also great for creating texture when you pair it with shorter stitches like the single crochet.

 Crochet Stitch Patterns That Use The Treble Crochet Stitch

 The Mila Shawl features that texture using treble stitches, this color block shawl works up sideways.